Using the Mako Server

 mako myscript.lua

-In the example above, the server will load and execute myscript.lua.
-After the script finishes, the server will terminate automatically.
+In this example, the server loads and executes myscript.lua.
+After the script finishes, the server terminates automatically.

 See also Using The Mako Server Instead of Bash For Scripting and XLua.